dagargo/overwitch/README.md

 At the moment, it provides support for all Overbridge 2 devices, which are Analog Four MKII, Analog Rytm MKII, Digitakt, Digitone, Digitone Keys, Analog Heat and Analog Heat MKII.

-Overwitch consists of 3 different binaries: `overwitch`, which is a GUI application, `overwitch-cli` which offers the same functionality for the command line; and `overwitch-record` which  does not integrate with JACK at all but streams all the tracks to a WAVE file.
+Overwitch consists of 4 different binaries: `overwitch`, which is a GUI application, `overwitch-cli` which offers the same functionality for the command line; and `overwitch-play` and `overwitch-record` which do not integrate with JACK at all but stream the audio from and to a WAVE file.

 ## Installation